 Many persons injured by vaccines are unaware that they have the legal right to be compensated for their injuries.
 The federal government operates a program called the Vaccine Injury Compensation Program (“VICP”).
 VICP provides compensation to people that are found to be injured by certain vaccines.
-The program is funded by the pharmaceutical companies through the sale of the vaccines.
+The program is funded by the pharmaceutical companies through the sale of vaccines.

 Anyone person that has been injured following the administration of a vaccine that is covered by VICP is entitled to file a claim with the VICP.
-Additionally, parents or guardians of children or disabled adults that have been harmed by a vaccine that is covered by VICP may file claim with VICP on behalf of their injured child or injured disabled adult.
+Additionally, parents or guardians of children or disabled adults that have been harmed by a vaccine that is covered by VICP may file a claim with VICP on behalf of their injured child or injured disabled adult.